lowRISC/style-guides/VerilogCodingStyle.md

 Explicitly declare the type for parameters.

 Use the type of the parameter to help constrain the legal range.
-E.g. `int unsigned` for general non-negative integer valuess, `bit` for boolean values.
+E.g. `int unsigned` for general non-negative integer values, `bit` for boolean values.
 Any further restrictions on tuneable parameter values must be documented with assertions.